jsok/hiera-vault/README.md

 ### Lookup type behavior

-In case Array or Hash lookup is done, usual array or hash merging takes place based on the configured `:merge_behavior` setting.
+In case Array or Hash lookup is done, usual array or hash merging takes place based on the configured global `:merge_behavior` setting.

 ## Backends and Mounts